 ITEM 3.
-QUANTITATIVE AND QUALITATIVE DISCLOSURES ABOUT MARKET RISK

-Substantially all of the Company's cash equivalents and investment securities are at fixed interest rates and, as such, the fair value of these instruments is affected by changes in market interest rates.
-Due to the generally short-term maturities of these investment securities, the Company believes that the market risk arising from its holdings of these financial instruments is not material.
-A one-percent change in market interest rates would have approximately a \$41,000 impact on the fair value of the investment securities.
+QUANTITATIVE AND QUALITATIVE DISCLOSURES ABOUT MARKET RISK generally short-term maturities of these investment securities, Microvision believes that the market risk arising from its holdings of these financial instruments is not material.
+A one-percent change in market interest rates would have approximately a \$6,000 impact on the fair value of the investment securities.